Compound.Finance Taxes Guide

 Compound.Finance, or just Compound, is another huge DeFi lending protocol that lets investors lend to earn more crypto, as well as borrow crypto using collateral.
 It’s attracted many investors thanks to high interest rates and the ability to increase their liquidity while still hodling.
 But as with all crypto investments - the tax man will want to know about your Compound investments.
-Learn everything you need to know about the Compound protocol, COMP tokens and Compound taxes in our guide.
+Learn everything you need to know about Compound Finance taxes in our guide.

 Yes.
 You’ll need to pay taxes relating to your Compound investments.

 The type of tax you’ll pay depends on the specific transaction you’re making - but it’ll either be subject to Income Tax or Capital Gains Tax.
 Let’s take a look at the different Compound transactions and the tax implications.

 Do you pay tax on lending crypto on Compound?

 The IRS hasn’t issued any guidance on lending crypto and tax yet.
 However, it’s likely you’ll pay some kind of tax on your loaned crypto.
 Under the current rules, it all comes down to how your specific DeFi protocol works.